Taapeli/isotammi-addons/source/SuperTool/README.md

             child.obj.set_gender(Person.FEMALE)
             db.commit_person(child.obj, trans)

-Note that the argument to "commit" is the corresponding Proxy object, not the actual Gramps object.
+Note that the argument to "db.commit_person" is the actual Gramps object (child.obj), not the corresponding Proxy object (child).

 ## Deleting objects